vdemir/vdemir.github.io/_posts/2018-08-29-pyClasses.md

 class Robot:
 "Represents a robot, with a name."

- # A class variable, counting the number of robots
+ # A class variable, number of robots
  population = 0

  def __init__(self, name):